ibm-cloud-docs/secure-enterprise/event-notifications-events.md

 | `config.defn.updated`           | Changes are ready to deploy.
 An event is generated when a configuration is updated in the project. |
 | `config.install-job.succeeded`           | Deployment complete.
 An event is generated when a configuration is successfully deployed. |
 | `config.uninstall-job.succeeded`           | Destroy resources complete.
 An event is generated when deployed resources are successfully destroyed. |
-{: caption="Table 1.
-Actions that generate event notifications in projects" caption-side="bottom"}
+{: caption="Actions that generate event notifications in projects" caption-side="bottom"}

 ## Enabling notifications
 {: #event-notifications-enable}